ryoheiyasuda/FLIMage_public/README.md

 * NI-card: If you want to use National Instruments cards, you need to install National instrument driver with DotNet support (we use version 18.6).
 Then, put their DotNet assembly DLL in $(ProjectDir)..\\Libraries.
 We tested with PCIe-6231/6232 and PCI-6371/6373.
 It should compile without these libraries for analysis.

 * TCSPC card: If you want to use TCSPC card from PicoQuant (TimeHarp 260 / MultiHarp) or Becker Hickl (SPC-150), you need to install the device drivers and DLLs.
-Contact these companies for purchasing DLLs.
-Contact Florida Lifetime Imaging LLC for support (info@lifetime-imaging.com).

 * For Thorlab linear stage controls and other Thorlab hardware controls, you may need additional DLL files from Thorlab.
-Contact Florida Lifetime Imaging LLC for support((info@lifetime-imaging.com).

 * Tag-lens:
 It is possible to scan in Z-axis extremely fast (~200-1000KHz) with Tag-lens.
 We are not actively pursuing this feature now, but the code is available in this tree.